 1. Coffee Pot Baked Cinnamon Roll

 Use the coffee pot burner to bake your cinnamon roll by preparing the dough as you would normally, arrange the roll in a baking tin, and set it on the burner.
-The cinnamon roll will grill nice and slow on that burner.
+The cinnamon roll will grill nicely and slow on that burner.

 Start your morning off with a delicious cinnamon roll made on the coffee pot burner.

-2. Sweet And Hot Apple Chutney
+2. Sweet and Hot Apple Chutney in a Coffee Pot

 Start your coffee maker and frizzle chopped onion with oil, ginger, and chili in the coffee maker carafe for half an hour.

-Dice apples, grate the carrot, and add this along with the vinegar, sugar, honey, lemon juice, and spices into the carafe and pour the water into the brewer.
+Slice apples, grate the carrot, and add this along with the vinegar, sugar, honey, lemon juice, and spices into the carafe and pour the water into the brewer.
 After a while season with more spices, I made my chutney really hot and nice (as you see) with all sorts of chili varieties I found at home.
 Let it simmer until everything has become as messy as you prefer it.
 Turn off the coffeemaker.